avijitj-hub/KDD-Project/README.md

 5. Visualize the data with different plots to find the correlation between variables.

 #### * Machine Learning:
-We will analyze the factors affecting the popularity of trending videos using Kmeans clustering and Hierarchial clustering .
+We will analyze the factors affecting the popularity of trending videos using <b>K-means clustering</b> and <b>Hierarchial clustering</b>.
 We will cluster videos based on common categories and tags and determine trending videos based on values of features like likes, ratings etc.

-We will do sentimental analyses that is, we will take an event / incident date and will find out what other videos became in trending in next 10 days after that incident took place.
-Based on the tags we will cluster them and find out scatter points in scatter plot in every cluster and take out the cluster with highest scatter points.
-This will give us what kind of videos were in trending after that incident.

-As Kmeans clustering is most suitable to group similar data points together and discover underlying patterns, we will follow this approach and make the clusters based on common tags in videos.
+We will do sentimental analysis that is, we will take an event / incident date and will find out what other videos became in trending in next 10 days after that incident took place. <br>Based on the tags, we will find data points with the densest scatters and use these densely populated points as cluster centres.
+We will then find out the cluster with highest scatter points.
+This will give us what kind of videos were the highest trending after that incident. <br>As K-means clustering is most suitable to group similar data points together and discover underlying patterns, we will follow this approach and make the clusters based on common tags in videos.

 #### * Evaluation:
 Evaluating popularity based on likes and comments.